YathaarthAg/rock-paper-scissors/README.md

 ## Acknowledgement

-This project was built as a learning exercise by following the tutorial below.
+This project was built as part of my JavaScript learning journey by following the tutorial linked below.

-Tutorial:
+The implementation closely follows the tutorial and helped me understand core JavaScript concepts such as DOM manipulation, event handling, and interactive web development.

+**Tutorial:**

 https://www.youtube.com/watch?v=VlPiVmYuoqw&t=28001s